damonsauve/wishlist-browser/README.md

 To do (work in progress):
 - some Smarty vars not cached by Redis (so carousel images don't appear, for example).
 - UI/UX improvements.
-- sorting by priority, date added, title, price.
+- sorting by priority, date added, title, price, price drop.
 - pagination.
 - error handling.
 - class interfaces.